 Last year many of the world’s biggest fashion brands cancelled orders with their manufacturers.
 Instead of the big brands and their shareholders bearing the brunt of the pandemic, it fell onto the shoulders of the workers in their supply chains – potentially illegally.
 Workers lost wages, lost jobs, and “many faced increasing food insecurity, hunger, stress and fatigue.”

 When it comes to transparency, the Index highlights how brands reverted back to feigned ignorance and a lack of transparency around how they handled order cancellations, and further, the exploitation of their workers.
 “Just 18% of brands disclose data about their order cancellations in the past year” notes the report.
-However, according to an October 2020 report by the Centre for Global Workers’ Rights, 75% of suppliers reported that they have had to cut workers’ hours as a result of buyer purchasing practices during the pandemic.
+However, according to an October 2020 report by the Centre for Global Workers’ Rights (now removed), 75% of suppliers reported that they have had to cut workers’ hours as a result of buyer purchasing practices during the pandemic.
 And on top of that, Fashion Revolution found that 97% of brands did not publish the percentage of workers that have lost their jobs due to the pandemic.
 That’s a big blind spot.

 …Yet The Pandemic Boosted Profits For Brands